robblofield/Lab---QA-Testing-and-Bug-Reporting-Process/Lab - QA Testing and Bug Reporting Process.md

-# 🎮 Game QA Playtesting and Bug Reporting Process
+# Lab - QA Testing and Bug Reporting Process

-## Purpose
-To establish a clear, standardized process for the **systematic playtesting, bug identification, documentation, and reporting** to ensure the game meets the highest quality standards before release.
+*In this lab we are aiming to establish a clear, standardized process for the **systematic playtesting, bug identification, documentation, and reporting** to ensure the game meets the highest quality standards before release/exhibition.*

 ---